barizicommunications/interview-test/README.md

     - `posts`
     - `authors`
     - `categories`
+- Create a separate migration to add the column `featured_image_url` to the `posts` table.
+- Ensure foreign keys are set up correctly.
 - create a seeder to populate the `authors` and `categories` tables with at least 5 records each.
 - create a seeder to populate the `posts` table with at least 10 records.
 - Display the records in the database on the home page, author page and category page.